John St John, 12th Baron St John of Bletso

 John St John of Northwood, 12th Baron St John of Bletso (15 November 1725 - 20 April 1767) was a British peer.

 Biography

 St John was the eldest son of John St John, 11th Baron St John of Bletso and his wife Elizabeth Crowley, daughter of Sir Ambrose Crowley of Greenwich.
 He was educated at Winchester College and at New College, Oxford.
 He inherited the title of Baron St John of Bletso on the death of his father in 1757.

+He was appointed Lieutenant-Colonel of the Northamptonshire Militia when the regiment was reformed in 1763.

 St John died at the age of 41 at Nice but was buried at Bletsoe.

 St John married 13 December 1755 to Susanne Louise Simond, the daughter of Peter Simond, a wealthy French Huguenot merchant in London.
 She brought £20,000 to the marriage.
 The couple had seven children: